-Implementation / Assessment
+Implementation /Assessment

-- We offer a holistic approach where learning takes place across the waking day - In KS3 and 4, science is given designated timeslots in the timetable - The science curriculum has been adapted to take into account of the needs and starting points of our learners and the tasks and activities are differentiated to enable all to make progress. - The progress of students in science is broken down into small steps -"I Can" statements based upon the P level descriptors and adapted to suit the needs of our students and to reflect the curriculum they are engaged with. - Students are set targets broadly in line with the historic progression guidance and the students are expected to make the equivalent to a level of progress across the school year in science. - Teaching and Learning is monitored via regular learning walks, formal and informal observation and termly internal and external moderation. - Accreditation we offer our student external Accreditations in Science AQA unit awards at entry and Pre entry Level.

-- Positive Behaviour Approaches are the bedrock of our approach and delivery of the science curriculum. - The science curriculum is supported by a range of co -curricular activities both on and off site throughout the school year.
+- Each year is divided into 5 'Terms' of study, each lasting 8 weeks.
+For each term of teaching, a Topic Overview and scheme of work is produced.
+Teachers have access to schemes of work and will produce a medium term plan which includes a broad overview of the subject content to be covered, as well as a week-by-week breakdown, highlighting the aims of each lesson and the resources required.
+Planning also reflects how IEP targets, communication targets and other developmental aims are integrated with the academic content of lessons - We offer a holistic approach where learning takes place across the waking day - In KS3 and 4, "One Planet Living" science is given designated timeslots in the timetable - The science curriculum has been adapted to take into account of the needs and starting points of our learners and the tasks and activities are differentiated to enable all to make progress. - Teaching and Learning is monitored via regular learning walks, formal and informal observation and termly internal and external moderation. - Accreditation we offer our students external Accreditations in Science AQA unit awards at entry and Pre entry Level. - Positive Behaviour Approaches are the bedrock of our approach and delivery of the science curriculum. - The science curriculum is supported by a range of co -curricular activities both on and off site throughout the school year.